Ina Boekbinder: World War II

-Following the invasion and occupation of the Netherlands by Germany in May 1940, Ina (Boekbinder) Horn and her husband, Leo Horn, joined the Dutch Resistance, and went into hiding as part of the underground movement.
+Following the invasion and occupation of the Netherlands by Germany in May 1940, Ina Horn and her husband, joined the Dutch Resistance, and went into hiding as part of the underground movement.
 During this time, her widowed mother and sister were also forced to go into hiding, finding security at Assen's Gedempte Singel, where the Boekbinder's family patriarch had previously operated his textile business.